World of Hyatt Business Credit Card Review

 - Social media and search engine advertising

-The World of Hyatt Business card makes sense for high-spending Hyatt loyalists.
+The Quidget_Hyatt_Biz makes sense for high-spending Hyatt loyalists.
 The card's earn rate is pretty good for a co-branded hotel credit card.
-Earning 9x on Hyatt purchases is excellent, and better than what any other Chase card offers.
+Earning 4x on Hyatt purchases is excellent, and better than what any other Chase card offers.
 In addition, earning 2x in your top two categories of spend each quarter is pretty creative.
 This earning structure provides good flexibility and doesn't require cardholders to keep track of rotating quarterly categories.

-The World of Hyatt Business card benefits high spenders while offering very limited benefits and perks.
-With the current sign-up bonus, this card may make sense for the Hyatt loyalists.
+The Quidget_Hyatt_Biz benefits high spenders while offering very limited benefits and perks.
+With the current welcome offer, this card may make sense for the Hyatt loyalists.
 Beyond the first year, the Hyatt Business card mostly makes sense for those with a lot of cash stays at Hyatt properties or those who can put a lot of spend on the card.
 For those who don't expect to put much spend on the card, it is hard to justify keeping the Hyatt Business card around.
 It would be good to see Chase and Hyatt improve the card's benefits, such as with a free night certificate or at least some upgrade certificates.